The power of a presentation lies in its ability to educate and inspire.

 How to use the Drawing tool

-Finally, the Drawing tool, symbolized by a pen icon and available with the Pro subscription, can assist you in focusing on certain facts and numbers.
+Finally, the drawing tool, symbolized by a pen icon and available with the Pro subscription, can assist you in focusing on certain facts and numbers.
 This button allows you to make graphics that will attract your viewer's attention to all the key features by clicking the icon and picking a preset color.

 Preserve Your Ideas with Loom’s Presentation Recorder

 If you’re just starting out, learning how to record a presentation with Loom is an excellent tool to start creating quality content.
 As the world continues to move towards remote work environments, the ability to give an online presentation (and record it for posterity) becomes more essential every day.
 Loom is available for free, so don’t wait to see how you can enhance your video presentation with video capture software.
-Visit our website or contact us to learn more today.